 The first children's Trust in the UK was established in Doncaster in October 2014 following a Statutory Direction issued by the Secretary of State.
 The Direction stated a need for a Trust to be formed and operate for a minimum of 5 years.
 The Trust's primary focus was upon improving standards and quality of care and support; and offering strong early intervention and help.
-It has responsibility for a number of services including fostering, adoption, intensive family support and youth offending.
-The Trust was established as a limited company and maintains its own insurance arrangements, Chief Executive and team of social care professionals.
+It had responsibility for a number of services including fostering, adoption, intensive family support and youth offending.
+The Trust was established as a limited company and maintained its own insurance arrangements, Chief Executive and team of social care professionals.

-Following Doncaster, other Local Authorities have received Statutory Directions to form Trusts including Slough, Birmingham and Sunderland.
+Following Doncaster, other Local Authorities received Statutory Directions to form Trusts including Slough, Birmingham, and Sunderland.
 Birmingham City Council took the decision to form their Trust as a wholly-owned community interest company after receiving inadequate ratings from Ofsted for six consecutive years.

 After almost 5 years, Doncaster gained greater oversight and control of its Children's Trust as it was suffering from financial instability.
 The service eventually returned to the Council in the form of an Arm's Length Management Organisation.
+On 1st September 2022, all services formally returned to the Local Authority.